mantidproject/governance/governance.md

 **Membership.**

 Each Contributing Facility can nominate at most two members per WG.
-New members are approved by the existing WP members.
+New WP members are approved by the existing WP members.
+A Contributing Facility is a facility that has dedicated developer resource (part time or full time) working on Mantid or is paying another Contributing Facility money to maintain and develop Mantid.
-All meetings are open to invite guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and people interested in experiencing the working of the collaborative before requesting facility membership.
+All meetings are open to guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and facilities interested in experiencing the working of a WG before requesting membership or as part of considering becoming a Contributing Facility.
 Guests cannot cast votes where votes are held in WG meetings.
-Guest can self-nominate to attend WG meetings or be invited by the WG.
+Guest can self-nominate to attend WG meetings (for whom to contact see the WG membership lists) or be invited by a WG member (where this is not the chair please inform the chair ahead of the meeting the guest attend).
-Note with regards to Individual Contributors, membership is not required in order to contribute to Mantid.
-Anyone who contribute, member or not member, are allowed to do so in a way that benefits them, but should keep the needs and concerns of others using Mantid products in mind.
+With regards to Individual Contributors, note being a member of a facility is not required in order to contribute to Mantid.
+Anyone who contribute, facility member or Individual Contributor, are allowed to do so in a way that benefits them, but should keep the needs and concerns of others using Mantid products in mind.

 **The base membership of a WG.**

 The base membership of the WG will include:
 * An elected Chair.
 * An elected Secretary.
-The secretary can be a non voting member, i.e. in this regard in the same way a guest.
+The secretary can be a non voting member, in this regard, in the same way a guest.

 **Responsibilities of the WG Secretary.**

-* Calling regular meetings of the Working Group (if this is not done by the chair).
+* Calls regular meetings of the WG with agendas (if this is not done by the chair).
-* Write meeting minutes that communicates decisions made that affects Mantid.
-Include brief high-level summary of discussions.
-Minutes should be consumable by other Mantid contributors.
+* Writes meeting minutes with records of decisions made and brief high-level summary of discussions.
+Minutes should be comprehensible by other Mantid developers.

 **General Responsibilities of all members of the WGs.**

 * Communicate the facility’s interests and intentions to the WGs.
-* Communicate the WG discussions and outcomes to their facility management.
+* Communicate WG discussions and outcomes to their facility management.
 * Be open to discussion of topics and work towards solutions that foster commonality through consensus.
+* Be open to receive request from self-nominated guests and open to invite guests to join WG meetings, informing the WG chair ahead of meetings guests attend.
 * Attending the WG meetings regularly or sending a delegate where this is not possible.

-**General Responsibilities of the WGs.**
+**General Responsibilities of each WG.**

-* Hold a list of its members, and where consent is given optionally list active Individual Contributors.
+* Hold a public accessible list of its members, and optionally Individual Contributors.
 * Hold recurrent meetings with publicly circulated agendas and meeting minutes with records of decisions made.
-* Be inclusive of guests.

-**General Operation of the WGs.**
+**Operation common to all WGs.**

+* Each WG will meet on a regular cadance.
+* Each WG will elect a Chair from within the existing membership.
+The position of Chair is for a fixed term appointment, reviewed annually by the WG.
+* Each WG will elect a Secretary that can be a person external to the WG.
+The position of Secretary is for a fixed term appointment, reviewed annually by the WG.
+* Keep its membership list up to date.
+* Make agenda and minutes of WG meetings publicly accessible.
+* The WG can be contacted by anyone outside the Collaboration via a mailing list?????? instead? from reaching out to members on the membership list??
+Or designated contact person or mailing list on the membership list????.

 Below is an example of how the frequency of WG meetings could be (as of Nov 2025, this is how these are run for the TWG).